dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 ## Description

 The *traffic* plugin is a balancer that allows traffic steering, weighted responses and draining of clusters.
+A cluster in Envoy is defined as: "A group of logically similar endpoints that Envoy connects to."
+Each cluster has a name, which *traffic* extends to be a domain name.
+See "Naming Clusters" below.

+The use case for this plugin is when a cluster has endpoints running in multiple (Kubernetes?) clusters and you need to steer traffic to (or away) from these endpoints, i.e. endpoint A needs to be upgraded, so all traffic to it is drained.
+Or the entire Kubernetes needs to upgraded, and *all* endpoints need to be drained from it.

 The cluster information is retrieved from a service discovery manager that implements the service discovery [protocols from Envoy implements](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol).